 For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
-A copy of the MEPS HC survey instrument used to collect the information on the other medical expenses file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+A copy of the MEPS HC survey instrument used to collect the information on the other medical expenses file is available on the MEPS website.